LCC-CIT/CS235AM-Demos/DataAccessDemo/README.md

 This app shows you how to use an SQLite Database and SQLite.Net ORM.
 There are three projects in the solution:

-* DAL - Data Access Layer.
-A .NET Library project that contains the data model for the ORM and the SQLite.NET package (just one source code file).
+* PortableDAL - Data Access Layer.
+A .NET Portable Class Library project that contains the data model for the ORM and the SQLite.NET package.
 The other two projects have references to this library.
 * Console - A .NET Console app that parses Stock data files (csv) and puts the data into a SQLite database file in the Assets folder of the Android project.
 Note: this project requires the 32 bit [SQLite3.dll](http://sqlite.org).
 * Android - An Android app that displays the stock data in a ListView.